Distributed consensus-based observer design for target state estimation with bearing measurements: Distributed consensus-based observer design

 with $\vect{B} = [\vect{0}^{\top} \, 1]^{\top} \in \mathbb{R}^{M}$.
 The system is input-to-state stable (ISS) with respect to the input $\vect{u}$, provided that assertions (i) and (ii) from \autoref{theorem:stability_of_nonlinear_system} are satisfied. \end{lemma} \textbf{PROOF.} The proof is presented in \autoref{appendix:proof_lemma_ISS_stability_of_nonlinear_system}.

 Now that all the necessary ingredients for analysing the stability of the distributed observer have been introduced, we can proceed with the main result of this work. \begin{theorem} Consider the autonomous system given by \eqref{eqn:general_system_dynamics_for_observer} and the distributed observer described by \eqref{eqn:distributed_observer} and \eqref{eqn:distributed_observer_correction_term}.
-Under Assumptions \ref{assumption:undirected_communication_network} and \ref{assumption:agent_measurement_model}, the error system associated with the distributed observer has a UGES equilibrium point at the origin if the following conditions are satisfied: \begin{enumerate}[label=(\roman*)] \item there exists $\delta, \gamma > 0$, such that for all $t > t_0$
+Under Assumptions \ref{assumption:undirected_communication_network} and \ref{assumption:agent_measurement_model}, the error system associated with the distributed observer has a UGES equilibrium point at the origin if there exist $\delta, \gamma > 0$, such that for all $t > t_0$: \begin{enumerate}[label=(\roman*)] \item the inequality given by